SiliconLabs/wiseconnect/examples/snippets/wlan_ble/wifi_throughput_ble_dual_role/readme.md

 11. Once above activities are completed, Module transmits/receives packets based on the configuration selected and measures the WLAN throughput

 > Note:
 > Verify that all connections are stable and throughput is as expected.

-**Note:** In this release, due to low SPI frequency in EFR, wlan throughputs are less compared to STM.
+**Note:** In this release, due to low SPI frequency in EFR, wlan throughput are less compared to STM.
 Work is in progress to support the high frequency.

-### 5.3.2 BLE throughputs:
+### 5.3.2 BLE throughput

 1. Compile the project and flash the binary onto STM32

 2. If WLAN is configured, run the below iperf command (Note: Ensure module is configured as TCP client)

    ```sh
      iperf.exe -s -p <SERVER_PORT> -i 1
    ```

    ex: iperf.exe -s -p 5001 -i 1

-3. After the program gets executed, Module scans for the configured Accesspoint, connects to it and acquires the ip address
+3. After the program gets executed, Module scans for the configured Access point, connects to it and acquires the ip address

 4. After acquiring ip address, connects to remote server and starts tcp download

-6. After successfull connection, transmit the data using same android app to module.
+5. After successful connection, transmit the data using same android app to module.

-7. Module receives the data transmitted by app and retransmits the same to BT SPP manager app.
+6. Module receives the data transmitted by app and retransmits the same to BT SPP manager app.

-8. After completion of WLAN, scan for BLE advertise name (RSI_BLE_APP_GATT_TEST) using nRF connect (Android app)/ BLE dongles and initiate ble connection if found.
+7. After completion of WLAN, scan for BLE advertise name (RSI_BLE_APP_GATT_TEST) using nRF connect (Android app)/ BLE dongles and initiate ble connection if found.

-9. After successfull connection, enable Gatt notifications of Module on service characteristic RSI_BLE_ATTRIBUTE_1_UUID (0x1AA1) using nRF connect.
+8. After successful connection, enable Gatt notifications of Module on service characteristic RSI_BLE_ATTRIBUTE_1_UUID (0x1AA1) using nRF connect.

-10. If GATT NotificationS are enabled, module continuously transmits notifications per connection interval of size 232 bytes.
+9. If GATT NotificationS are enabled, module continuously transmits notifications per connection interval of size 232 bytes.

-11. While transmitting, measure the throughput using BLE sniffer
+10. While transmitting, measure the throughput using BLE sniffer

 > Note:
 > Verify that all connections are stable and throughput is as expected.

 ## 5.4 Observing the output prints on serial terminal